HYBRID MEETINGS - CLICKSHARE - BYOM 5 min read

 Audio and video devices, displays, UC&C platform(s), productivity and control tools: do you want to keep using the current devices or do they need an upgrade?
 All new tech investments should be compatible with existing setups, ideally.
-Did you know a wireless content sharing and conferencing solution like ClickShare can function as the heart of your entire meeting room ecosystem?
-Find out more on compatibility of peripherals with ClickShare.
+Did you know a wireless content-sharing and conferencing solution like ClickShare can function as the heart of your entire meeting room ecosystem?
+Find out more on the compatibility of peripherals with ClickShare.

-Deciding which UC solutions works best for a company, is an IT responsibility.
+Deciding which UC solutions work best for a company, is an IT responsibility.
 There’s is the option to go for a single preferred solution companywide.
 A straightforward choice, but not always the easiest one.
 Because customers, suppliers, sub-contractors or freelancers might be using another solution instead.
 On average, people used six different conferencing solutions in the last six months.
 So, it might be good to roll-out a Bring Your Own Meeting (BYOM) strategy and allow employees to connect with whatever UC&C solution they want.

 Time spent in a meeting room should be time well spent.
 How to make that happen?
 By equipping your meeting rooms for what they’re actually being used for.
 A meeting’s purpose can vary a great deal, from presenting and informing to co-creating.
 So, make sure your meeting room setup is compatible with the meetings the users are having.
 That way, your conference room setup sparks creativity, innovation and smooth collaboration.

-To get the most out of your meeting room ecosystem, you should consider how users will be connecting to it.
 65% of employees struggle to figure out different setups and how to connect to them when moving between different rooms.
 There are just too many cables, too many control panels, too many user experiences.
 Make it as easy as possible and preferably wireless.

 A wireless conferencing solution like ClickShare Conference ties all technologies in any room together, like a hub, in one easy, seamless and wireless way.
-Moreover, ClickShare is agnostic (indeed, no vendor lock-in): it works with any device (laptop, tablet, smartphone), any UC&C platform (Microsoft Teams, Zoom, Webex by Cisco…) and has the widest compatibility with different AV peripherals in the market.
+Moreover, ClickShare is agnostic (indeed, no vendor lock-in): it works with any device (laptop, tablet, smartphone), any UC&C platform (Microsoft Teams, Zoom, Webex by Cisco) and has the widest compatibility with different AV peripherals in the market.

 But maybe you already have existing fixed conference room setups, like Microsoft Teams, Zoom or Webex by Cisco conference rooms?
 ClickShare Present is then exactly what you need to bring the user experience and collaboration in these rooms to the next level by introducing seamless wireless content sharing with full BYOD, interactivity features and workflow integration.